 G tube (gastrostomy tube also called PEG tube).
 A G tube is inserted into the baby’s stomach though the abdomen.
 A G tube is generally used when a baby is expected to require feeding support for longer than 3 months.

 J tube (jejunostomy tube or PEJ tube).
 A J tube is inserted through the abdomen directly into the small intestine, bypassing baby’s stomach.
-A J tube might be chosen over a G tube in the case of severe gastroesophageal reflux due to delayed empting of stomach contents.
+A J tube might be chosen over a G tube in the case of severe gastroesophageal reflux due to delayed emptying of stomach contents.

-Reasons to tube feed
+Reasons babies/ infants are tube feed

 Some babies require tube feeding from birth.
 Others start out feeding orally but are unable to maintain adequate growth due to an underlying physical cause or unresolved feeding problem.
 The following are reasons why a baby might require tube feeding.